NREL/EnergyPlus/design/FY2020/NFP-MultipleScheduledShades.md

 a single windows shading control pointer allowed for each Surface() in EnergyPlus.
 This will be changed to allow for a vector of references and all code related to this will be modified to allow multiple window shading controls.

+If the schedules enable two different WindowShadingControls to be active at the same time (scheduled or not), and they deploy the same shading material or shading construction they will any being control activation will prompt the deployment of the shading material or shaded construction.
+In other words, if multiple WindowShadingControls activate the same shade, they will behave in an "OR" fashion where any active WindowShadingControl will deploy the shade.

+The implementation will provide appropriate error checking for, e.g., warnings when two or more shading control schedules that overlap, errors if they overlap with different materials, warnings if two shading controls that are not scheduled, etc.
+Testing will also be conducted to see the difficulty if allowing WindowShadingControls to control shades in other zones that are part of the same solar enclosure.

 ## Testing/Validation/Data Sources ##

 insert text

 ## Input Output Reference Documentation ##

-No new fields or objects will be added but a paragraph will be added to WindowShadingControl describing this new capability.
+No new fields or objects will be added but paragraphs will be added to WindowShadingControl describing this new capability.

 ## Input Description ##